 The extreme values for the OCR1x Register represents special cases when generating a PWM waveform output in the phase correct PWM mode.
 If the OCR1x is set equal to BOTTOM the output will be continuously low and if set equal to TOP the output will be set to high for non-inverted PWM mode.
-For inverted PWM the
+For inverted PWM the output will have the opposite logic values.
+If OCR1A is used to define the TOP value (WGM13:0 = 9) and COM1A1:0 = 1, the OC1A output will toggle with a 50% duty cycle.

-16.10 Timer/Counter Timing Diagrams
+17.10 Timer/Counter Timing Diagrams

-The Timer/Counter is a synchronous design and the timer clock ( $clk{T1}$ ) is therefore shown as a clock enable signal in the following figures.
+The Timer/Counter is a synchronous design and the timer clock (clk{T1}) is therefore shown as a clock enable signal in the following figures.
 The figures include information on when Interrupt Flags are set, and when the OCR1x Register is updated with the OCR1x buffer value (only for modes utilizing double buffering).
-Figure 16-10 shows a timing diagram for the setting of OCF1x.
+Figure 17-10 shows a timing diagram for the setting of OCF1x.